jamesburns-rts/teamwork-cli/README.md

 	-O, --end-time [HH:MM]
 	Set the length based on the start/end time (default empty)

+	-z, --tags [tag1,tag2,tag3]
+	Adds a tag to the time entry.
+Surround list with quotes if it includes a space

 	-c, --move [EntryId]
 	Move the time entry to the task specified by --task